Back to Blog

 • "Rideshare driving services"

-Line B: Business Code (NAICS)
+Line B: Principal Business Code (NAICS)

 Business TypeCode

-Freelance writers, authors711510
+Freelance writers, artists, performers711510

 Real estate agents531210

-Handmade goods (manufacturing)339910
+Handmade goods (other miscellaneous manufacturing)339900

 Line C: Business Name